rajeshwarpatlolla/ionic-toast/README.md

 <button class="button button-block" ng-click="showToast()">Show Toast at top with close</button>
 ````

-6) In your controller you have to define a function like below
+6) In your controller you have to define a function like below to show the toast

 ````javascript
 $scope.showToast = function(){